keysight-eggplant/eggplant-github-action/README.md

 Reading: https://docs.github.com/en/actions/quickstart.

-2. On `strategy: max-parallel: 1`: SUT(System Under Test) is locked for one test config run at a time.<br />
+2. On `strategy: max-parallel: 1`: SUT(System Under Test) is locked for one Eggplant DAI test configuration run at a time.<br />
 Hence, we can only do unilateral testing.

-3. Eggplant Runner supports these OS: Linux, Windows, MacOS.
+3. Eggplant DAI Runner supports 3 type of operating system:
+ - Linux
+ - Windows
+ - MacOS

+# License

+The scripts and documentation in this project are released under the [MIT License](LICENSE)